Table of Contents

-Sitting smack in the middle of some of Alberta’s oil country, Rocky Mountain House, might not seem like a destination for a weekend getaway – let alone a luxurious weekend getaway.
-So I was pleasantly surprised not only with my stay at Prairie Creek Inn, but at the activities available within about an hour’s drive of Rocky Mountain House.
+Sitting smack in the middle of some of Alberta’s oil country, Rocky Mountain House, might not seem like a destination for a weekend getaway – let alone a luxurious one.
+So, I was pleasantly surprised not only with my stay at Prairie Creek Inn, but at the activities available within about an hour’s drive of Rocky Mountain House.

-It’s a two hour drive to reach Rocky Mountain House and the inn from Calgary.
-Already popular with people from Edmonton and Red Deer, it’s not as well known to people in Calgary, who tend to head west says owner Terri Cameron.
+It’s a two hour drive from Calgary to reach Rocky Mountain House and the Prairie Creek Inn.
+Already popular with people from Edmonton and Red Deer, it’s not as well known to people in Calgary, “who tend to head west” says owner Terri Cameron.

 Location map of things to do near Rocky Mountain House